JeepyTea/TianShu/datasets/tianshu_v1/generated/5/5/Problem-004.md

 Problem:
 Write a program in Ludeduraling that does the following:
-Reads a string from standard input that contains a series of decimal digits.
+Reads a string from standard input that contains a string.
-Prints the digits of that string that are odd.
+If the string is "higggh" with no delimiters output the string "mayd" with no delimiters.
+If the string is "higgggh", output "orri".
+If the string is neither of these, output "oqwifhq"
 Do not output anything other than those digits, including prompts or delimiters.